michaeljamesrojas/MongoDV/README.md

 ### 💾 Session Saver
 **Don't lose your context.**
-Save your investigation state to browser local storage with one click.
-Need to share or backup?
-Export to a JSON file and load it back anytime, even offline.
+Save your investigation state to browser local storage with one click or export to a JSON file.

 <br/>